 Your child might have dyslexia if, compared to other children of the same age, he or she has trouble making sense of stories, reading, solving problems, and writing.

-Even while in preschool, the child might have a difficulty in recognizing rhymes, reciting the letters of the alphabet, counting, and naming colors.
+Even while in preschool, the child might have difficulty in recognizing rhymes, reciting the letters of the alphabet, counting, and naming colors.
 Here’s what you should do once you observe these challenges in your child.

 1. Do Some Research